Efficient Object Annotation via Speaking and Pointing

-\para{Comparison of alignment methods.} While our previous paper \cite{gygli19cvpr} used a heuristic method for temporal segmentation and alignment, this work proposed a principled approach to align the class labels and object location annotations (Sec.~\ref{sec:postprocessing}).
+\para{Comparison of alignment methods.} While our previous paper \cite{gygli19cvpr} used a heuristic method for temporal segmentation and alignment, this work proposes a principled approach to align the class labels and object location annotations (Sec.~\ref{sec:postprocessing}).
 Using our method leads to class labels with a semantic accuracy of \att{94.2\%}, compared to \att{80.9\%} for \cite{gygli19cvpr}.
 We also find that some boxes have no class label attached, due to issues in speech recognition, alignment errors or annotators forgetting to say the class name.
 For our alignment method, \att{1.2\%} of the bounding boxes have no label, compared to \att{10.8\%} for \cite{gygli19cvpr}. \changedtext{ Hence, our method is not only more principled, it also minimizes alignment errors, which leads to considerably better accuracy in practice.
 At the same time it remains fast.
 Inferring class names and aligning them with the bounding box annotations takes $\approx 0.025s$ per image on average, on both ILSVRC and COCO. }